hapax/hapax.github.io/assets/simple-physics.md

 vary between individuals.
 Humans could "measure" a painting by rating it out of $10$.
-The dimension would be the aesthetic merit of a painting, and (as far as I can tell) there is no reasonable way to express this in terms of other basic dimensions.
+The dimension would be the aesthetic merit of a painting, and (as far as I can tell) there is no way to express this in terms of other basic dimensions.

 ---